coddingtonbear/taskwarrior-pomodoro/readme.md

 ## Configuration

-Although very little configuration is currently provided, but you can configure Taskwarrior Pomodoro by adding lines to your `~/.taskrc` file.
+Although very little configuration is currently provided, you can configure Taskwarrior Pomodoro by adding lines to your `~/.taskrc` file.

 ### Task List Filter